diku-dk/futhark-book/benchmarking.rst

 Reading binary data files is often orders of magnitude faster than reading textual input files.
 Compiled Futhark programs also support binary output via a ``-b`` option.
-The ``futhark-dataset`` tool can perform conversion between the binary and human-readable formats - see the manual page for more information.
+The ``futhark-dataset`` tool can perform conversion between the binary and human-readable formats; see the manual page for more information.

 Multiple Measurements